 This means that Australian pharmacists can expect a consistent, evidence-based standard of learning.
 It also means the community can trust pharmacists.

 To lead accreditation and assessment of education of the pharmacy sector nationally and internationally

-We put this mission and vision into action through our strategic priorities.
+We put our purpose and vision into action through our strategic priorities.

-We work alongside other assessing, accrediting and advocacy organisations.
-We're a vital part of pharmacy in Australia and New Zealand.
+We work alongside other assessing, accrediting and advocacy organisations throughout Australia and New Zealand.

 Our core values